 1. Remote Readiness

 What happens when the recommendation is to work from home?
 That’s where your Business Continuity Plan comes into play.
 Examining your technical resources to ensure you’re enabled is a must so you’re ready to go remote, keep your productivity high, keep your company IP and data secure, and make the transition as smooth as possible.
-Team up with your IT department to go through this questionnaire to identify your needs here.
+Team up with your IT department to review your compan’y needs.
 Even if you’re not the person implementing it, being across the Continuity Plan helps you strategically solve problems before they arise.

 Once you’ve got the capabilities sorted, you need to ensure that there’s the right support for your employees to make that transition to working remotely.

 2. Training and Development

 Before employees work from home, we better make sure they know how to use the tools and resources!
 Depending on your Business Continuity solution, there might be changes in hardware, cloud solutions, software, perhaps operating system for employees.
 Maybe your teams are already using these systems on premises, but not fully using the features which will be great for WFH.
 We’re no longer restricted to storing things locally, but do all your teams know how to access files they were working on in the office?
 Do they know how to share them with their colleagues quickly?
 It’s a tough process to get your teams ready for working remotely.
 At Insentra, we are using Nulia Works to brush up on our Office 365 skills, and the best thing is, Nulia gets to work – using enablement tailored to the individuals learning style – on the skills they need right now, anywhere, anytime.
 It tracks a user’s behavior and suggests more efficient ways they could be using Office 365 to get the most out of what they do every day.
 At Insentra, we like to think we’re a pretty tech-savvy bunch, but Nulia has pushed us further- we found we had greater use of OneDrive and Microsoft Teams features… just in time for remote working!